gazebosim/docs/garden/moving_robot.md

 Our robot expects messages of type `Twist` which consists of two components, `linear` and `angular`.
 After the `-p` option we specify the content (value) of the message: linear speed `x: 0.5` and angular speed `z: 0.05`.

-**Hint:** You can know what every topic option does using this command: `ign topic -h`
+**Hint:** You can know what every topic option does using this command: `gz topic -h`

-For more information about `Topics` and `Messages` in Ignition check the [Transport library tutorials](https://gazebosim.org/api/transport/9.0/tutorials.html)
+For more information about `Topics` and `Messages` in Gazebo check the [Transport library tutorials](https://gazebosim.org/api/transport/9.0/tutorials.html)

 ## Moving the robot using the keyboard